ubicucsd/bootcamp_18_19/2_Python.md

     print line
 ```

 Run Loop.py and see what happens.
-Voila
+Voila.

 ## Packages